 Financial Statements of a Company

 Financial statements are written documents that transmit the financial pursuits and conditions of a trading concern or entity and comprise of 4 major elements.
 Financial statements are usually meant to furnish the financial data of the enterprise in question as precisely and concisely as feasible for both the enterprise and for the readers.
 Financial statements for trading concern normally comprise balance sheets, statements of retained earnings, cash flows and income statements but might need further elucidated acknowledgements relying upon the appropriate accounting groundwork.
-Financial statements are audited by government firms, accountants, agencies, etc. to make sure the certainty and for tax, financing or investing intentions.
+These statements are audited by government firms, accountants, agencies, etc. to make sure the certainty and for tax, financing or investing intentions.

 Nature of Financial Statements

-Financial statements are outlined utilising the facts that are associated to the events, which are documented sequentially.
+Financial statements are outlined utilising the facts that are associated with the events, which are documented sequentially.
 We have to document all these data in monetary terms.
 Later, we have to process them utilising all pertinent standards and decrees.
 Finally, we can utilise all this information to create financial statements.
 To put it in other words, the chronologically documented facts regarding occurrences conveyed in monetary terms for a certain time frame are the foundation for the outlining of journal financial statements which acknowledge the financial position as on a particular date and the financial outcomes acquired during a period.
-The American Institute of Certified Public Accountants(AICPA) states the nature of financial statements as, “the statements outlined for the intention of declaring a periodical analysis of report on development by the management and in accordance with the condition of investment in the trade and the outcomes accomplished during the period under analysis.
+The American Institute of Certified Public Accountants(AICPA) states the nature of financial statements as, “the statements outlined for the intention of declaring a periodical analysis of the report on development by the management and in accordance with the condition of investment in the trade and the outcomes accomplished during the period under analysis.
 They mirror a combination of accounting principles, personal judgements and documented facts”.

 Grounded on this, the nature of financial statements relies upon the below-mentioned following points: